2023 Carnival in Mazatlán, Mexico | MazatlanVisit.com

 Evening of the Arts

-This event normally occurs the week before Carnival, but is related to the Carnival.
+This event normally occurs the week before Carnival.

 Carnival Fair